Quadratic Regression Calculator

 Our quadratic regression calculator is here whenever you need to determine the quadratic regression model of a data set.
 In other words, it allows you to answer the question: "What is the quadratic regression equation that fits these data?"

 What is the quadratic regression model?
 In the sections that follow we provide you with the quadratic regression formula and explain how to calculate quadratic regression by hand!

 If only want to find the roots of a quadratic equation, check out our quadratic formula calculator, which is a tool designed for solving this problem in particular.

 There are situations where data doesn't quite follow a straight line, but instead a parabola seems to be just right:

 Quadratic regression helps you find the equation of the parabola that best fits a given set of data points.
-This is very similar to linear regression, where we look for a straight line, or to exponential regression, where we fit exponential curves to data.
+This is very similar to linear regression, where we look for a straight line, to cubic regression, where we deal with curves of degree three, or to exponential regression, where we fit exponential curves to data.